josealonso/Advanced-Solidity/README.md

 ### Flashloans

-You borrow without any collateral, because you return the money in the same transaction.
+It's a loan without any collateral, because you return the money in the same transaction.
-It allows to do arbitrage.
+Applications: arbitrage, liquidations.

 Four steps, in order: